-Deborah Cascio Plezia ~ Artistic Director
+Deborah Cascio Plezia ~ Founder, Trustee

-Ted Plezia ~ Executive Producer
+Ted Plezia ~ Founder, Trustee

 Martin Knapp ~ Associate Director

-Deborah Cascio Plezia - Artistic Director
+Deborah Cascio Plezia - Founder, Trustee

-Deborah has been involved in theatre for over 40 years.
-She has designed, painted and built sets, run lighting & sound boards, managed props, stage managed, written for theatre, produced, directed, acted and has costumed at most theatres on Long Island.
-She has performed regionally and Off-Broadway and has starred in the world premieres of many shows as well as the Long Island premieres of such shows as "Breaking Legs" (Angie), "Spiked Heels" (Georgie), "Catholic School Girls" (Maria Theresa), "The Convertible Girl" (Christine), "Four Dogs and a Bone" (Brenda), Love, Loss & What I Wore and "Sylvia" in the title role to name a few.
-Recently she has starred in It Had to Be You (with her husband) and Steel Magnolias (M'Lynn) ...
+Deborah is the founder and previous Artistic Director of SSTE.
+She has been involved in theatre for over 45 years and has designed, painted and built sets, run lighting & sound boards, managed props, stage managed, written for theatre, produced, directed, acted and has costumed at most theatres on Long Island.
+She has performed regionally and Off-Broadway and has starred in the world premieres of many shows as well as the Long Island premieres of such shows as "Breaking Legs" (Angie), "Spiked Heels" (Georgie), "Catholic School Girls" (Maria Theresa), "The Convertible Girl" (Christine), "Four Dogs and a Bone" (Brenda), "Love, Loss & What I Wore".
+"Wicked Sisters" (Meridee) and "Sylvia" in the title role to name a few.
+Favorite roles include "It Had to Be You" (Theda), "I Ought To Be in Pictures" (Steffie) and "The Pavilion" (Keri), Born Yesterday (Billie) and "Steel Magnolias" (M'Lynn) ...
 She has also worked in TV, commercial print ads and narrated the Channel 21 Emmy award winning documentary "Let's Talk About Sex" hosted Gabrielle Cartaris.
 Besides teaching classes here at SSTE, she has worked as drama advisor/ director/ costumer in many area schools and was the Drama Advisor for West Babylon Junior High School and East Islip Middle School.
 She also started and ran a 5th grade theatre program within the school district that raised money for Senior Scholarships for over 8 years.
 Deborah also volunteered for many years with the Scholarship Committee for a local community theatre group and the Boy Scouts and Girl Scouts as a counselor/ mentor.
 Deborah has studied acting with HB Studios, Stella Adler and Suffolk Community College.
 She also studied at The School of Visual Arts, NYC; Phil Black Dance, NYC; and Eglevsky Ballet.
-Deborah resides in West Babylon with her husband and has three grown children.
-On a personal note, over the years she and her husband have had the pleasure and privilege of meeting, learning and experiencing theatre from some of the best actors in NYC and on Long Island...In their 'Pay it Forward' attitude, they hope to provide low cost benefit performances and theatre experiences for children and adults...It is this passion that they hope to take into every show they do.
-Exciting the children into performing their best or doing a show for adults and bringing them into another world for just a little while.
-This is what gives them their greatest joy.... and they hope to share that with you....
+She is currently filming a feature film to be completed in 2024 and has a recurring role on the new hit series, The Fontanas.
+Deborah currently resides in West Babylon with her husband and pups, Bella & Bruno and has three grown children.
+Life is good! <3

-Ted Plezia - Executive Producer
+Ted Plezia - Founder, Trustee